Dhalai district: Educational institutions

 The district administration claims 96.79% literacy, largely attributed to the primary schools built and running in almost every habitation.
 However, according to Census 2011, the literacy rate was 86.82%: 92.45% for males and 80.83% for females creating gender gap of 11.62%.

 The primary school system, up to class 8 is mainly supported by the Sarva Shiksha Abhiyan programme of the Government of India.
 It is managed by the State Government (Junior Basic schools in non-ADC areas and most of the Senior Basic and Higher Secondary schools in ADC and non-ADC areas) and TTAADC (mainly the Junior Basic schools in ADC areas).

 There are 24 English medium schools in Dhalai.
 There are four special schools — Jawahar Navodaya Vidyalaya, at 82 miles in Manu Block, and Kasturba Gandhi Balika Vidyalaya at Gondatwisa, Ganganagar and Hezacharra along with Kendriya Vidyalaya at Jawaharnagar, Ambassa.
 There are residential schools set up by government and missionary organisations.
 Tripura Tribal Welfare Residential Educational Institutions Society (TTWREIS) runs the Radhamohan Memorial Ashram School at Sadhu tilla, Ambassa.
 St. Arnold's Schools are at Dalapatipara, Gandatwisa and Lalchari, Ambassa.
 Holy Cross High School is at Kathalcherra, Manu block.

-There is one Dhalai District Polytechnic, at Kamalacherra, Ambassa, Industrial Training Institute at Lalchari, Ambassa, Government Degree Colleges at Kamalpur, GandaTwisa and Chailengta.
+There is one Dhalai District Polytechnic, at Kamalacherra, Ambassa, Industrial Training Institute at Lalchari, Ambassa, and Government Degree Colleges at Ambassa, Gonda Twisa, Kamalpur and Chailengta.